imagej/imagej.github.io/_pages/help/faq.md

 One downside of doing this is that ImageJ will launch in a separate process, which has some unintuitive side effects.
 For example, Ubuntu's Unity user interface will not allow you to "Pin to Launcher" in this case...

-## How do I setup a launcher app for OS X for running with a different JVM version?
+## How do I setup a launcher app for macOS for running with a different JVM version?

 Start Automator and select to create an *Application*.
 Double-click *Run Shell Script* in the Library/Utilities folder and replace the text content — cat — with the following: